Authoritative Answers, Fun, & Aloha -- no cost, no passwords, no popups

 A. Hi, cousin Lee.

-The dangerous part is conducting experiments except under a lab hood, or without wearing the correct PPE experiment, or without proper training and/or supervision.
-The dangerous part is asking someone on the internet, who you don't know and who doesn't know you or your facility or your training level, about the safety of a proposed experiment.
+It would be dangerous to conduct experiments except under a lab hood, and without wearing the correct PPE experiment, or without proper training and supervision.
+People on the internet, who you don't know and who don't know you, your facility, or your training level, can't be sure about the safety of a proposed experiment.
 As Mr. Crichton noted, your supervisor is the one who must be asked these questions and who must supervise you during it.
 Good luck, and stay safe.

 Ted Mooney, finishing.com